-The Byaduk Caves are located within the Mount Napier State Park near Hamilton in south-western Victoria.
+The Byaduk Caves are located within the Mount Napier State Park.
 These caves are lava tubes, formed by flowing molten lava.
 The upper part of the lava solidifies while, underneath, the molten lava flows away, leaving the tubes.
 While these are the most extensive lava caves in Australia, only the Harmans 1 cave is open to the public. (near Hamilton)